 Five Election Day Movies for Everyone

-Today is Election Day, kids.
+Tomorrow is Election Day, kids.
 Remember to get out there and pick your candidates because every vote counts.
 Although if you have enough money, you apparently are permitted to buy additional votes under the guise of free speech.
 USA!
-Rather than watch your biased news network of choice tonight, why not kick back and enjoy a movie with an election theme?
+Rather than watch your news network of choice tonight, why not kick back and enjoy a movie with an election theme?
 Trust me, it’ll be a lot more entertaining.
 Now, you could toe the party line and take in a classic flick like All the President’s Men, Election, Nashville or Mr. Smith Goes to Washington, or you could go the third-party route with one of these five winners.
 And since I care about my constituency, there’s a little something for everyone.
 I’m nothing if not a man of the people.